 We regularly share our expertise, express our views, and provide public officials with factual briefings to inform their decisions.
 We monitor legislative activities, analyze trends, and advance ideas to benefit our constituencies.
-Because of our 40-plus-year history in helping student loan borrowers navigate their way to financial success, we are frequently consulted by members of Congress, congressional staff, and other policymakers about the impact of federal and state proposals.
+Because of our 40-plus-year history in helping student loan borrowers navigate their way to financial success, we are frequently consulted by members of Congress, congressional and legislative staff, and other policymakers about the impact of federal and state proposals.

 We disclose publicly all federal lobbying topics and expenditures on a quarterly basis, in accordance with the Lobbying Disclosure Act.
 Navient's quarterly filings are available at http://soprweb.senate.gov/index.cfm?event=selectfields.

-Among the topics we have advocated for are:
+Among the topics we have advocated are: